Wheatwizard/Waldo/README.md

 # Waldo
-Waldo is an esoteric programming language based on the game Spacechem (http://www.zachtronics.com/spacechem/).
+Waldo is an esoteric programming language based on the game [Spacechem](http://www.zachtronics.com/spacechem/).

 How it works
 ------------

-Waldo is a language driven by <Insert thing here> called Waldos.
+Waldo is a language driven by remote manipulators called Waldos.
 Waldos move about a board covered in arrows, atoms, instructions, mats.

 ###Arrows
 Arrows tell Waldos how to move.
 Each arrow is asigned to a specific Waldo and can only interact with that Waldo.
 When a Waldo occupies the same square as an arrow it takes on the direction of the arrow.
 Waldos will maintain direction when not in the presence of an arrow.